Nova Esports: Call of Duty: Mobile

 Nova Esports also has a Call of Duty: Mobile roster.
 This roster is based in Europe and consists of European players.

 Roster

 Clash Royale

 Chenghui "Lciop" Huang represents Nova Esports in Clash Royale competitions.
 Lciop is Chinese.

 On 1 November 2020, Nova Esports have won the Clash Royale League (CRL) East fall season 2020 and won prize $120,000.
 Lciop bagged the award for the Most Valuable Player (MVP) of the tournament.

 Former divisions

 PUBG Mobile

 In June 2020, Nova Esports partnered with Indian eSports organisation GodLike's PUBG Mobile team.
 The team was named "Nova × GodLike" and participated in PUBG Mobile World League (PMWL) Eastern Division under this banner.

 The partnership ended in September 2020 when PUBG Mobile was banned in India by the Government of India.

+Alongside Game for Peace, Nova Esports also revealed their PUBG Mobile roster consisting of players from different countries although the team disbanded about 2 years after.